Beginner AJAX Guide with GET and POST Examples (PHP, JavaScript)

 echo 'Hello world!';

-Here's a bit more information on the onreadystatechange function.
-When readyState equals 4, that indicates that the request is complete and the return data (accessed using the responseText method of the AJAX object) is available.
-At that point, you can put whatever JavaScript you'd like in there to do with the data anything you'd like to.
-In this case, I put the responseText directly into the div unaltered.
+Here's a bit more information on onreadystatechange: When readyState equals 4, that indicates that the request is complete and the return data (accessed using the responseText property) is available.
+At that point, you can use JavaScript to do anything you'd like with the data.

 The above example used the GET method.
 You can also use the POST method, which is good for longer information that needs to be passed.
-It only requires some minor modifications to the "hello" function:
+It only requires some minor modifications to the JavaScript (HTML omitted for brevity):

 ajax.setRequestHeader('Content-type', 'application/x-www-form-urlencoded');